Bristow, Oklahoma

 Bristow is a city in Creek County, Oklahoma, United States.
-The population was 4,222 at the 2010 census, down 2.4 percent from the figure of 4,325 recorded in 2000.
+The population as of the 2020 census was 4,248, up slightly from the population of 4,222 reported at the 2010 census.

 History

 Bristow began in 1898, when the St. Louis–San Francisco Railway ("SL&SF") built a track between Sapulpa and Oklahoma City.
-The town was named for Joseph L. Bristow, a U.S. senator from Kansas.
+The town was named for Joseph L. Bristow, an Assistant U.S. Postmaster General who later served as a U.S. senator from Kansas.
 A post office was established April 25, 1898.
 By the 1900 census, the population was 626.

 Bristow was designated as the county seat for Creek County at statehood when its population was 1,134.
 However, the county held a special election on August 20, 1908, to decide whether the seat would remain in Bristow or move to Sapulpa, which claimed to be more centrally located.
 Bristow had a larger population and claimed to have better railroad connections.
 Sapulpa won the election, but Bristow claimed voting irregularities.
 The election was voided and a new vote was held November 20, 1912.
 Again, Sapulpa won the election and the title of county seat.

 The local economy depended heavily on cotton.
 Bristow had seven cotton gins and two cottonseed oil mills in the early 20th century.
 Other farms in the surrounding area produced corn, peanuts, potatoes and fruit.
 Oil and gas were discovered in the area around 1915.
 The discovery led to the construction of three refineries and four pipeline companies by 1930.
 The Oklahoma-Southwestern Railway built a short line from a connection with the SL&SF at Bristow through the oilfields to Slick in 1920, but declining oilfield production and other factors lead to abandonment of that trackage in 1930.
 The peak census population was 6,619 in 1930.